saleor/saleor-docs/docs/dashboard-orders.md

 ## Payments

-There are three different payment fields:
+Orders can have three different payment fields:

 ### Unpaid Orders